install.packages("ggmap")

 library(tidyr)

-Predictive Modeling I am using machine learning techniques, such as caret and randomForest, to build models that predict crime occurrences based on time and location, providing insights for crime prevention strategies.
+Predictive Modeling: I am using machine learning techniques, including logistic regression and caret’s model training utilities, were employed to predict crime occurrences based on encoded features such as location and description.
+These predictive models may offer valuable insights for crime prevention and resource allocation strategies.

 Required packages: